Dead or Alive 2: Home versions

 Tecmo followed up on the release of Hardcore in the US and Europe with the release of DOA2: Hard*Core in Japan.
 This last version saw some minor updates, including new cutscenes, a few new costumes, a new turbo speed option, and a second opening sequence which features an English version of the Bomb Factory song "How Do You Feel".
 This was the last Dead or Alive game to be released for a Sony system, as the series became exclusive to the Xbox until the release of Dead or Alive Paradise, Dead or Alive: Dimensions, and Dead or Alive 5 respectively.

+"The Best" and "Platinum" editions of DOA2: Hardcore were released in 2001.